Why Mumbai Remains the Top NRI Investment Destination

 - Rupee depreciation — the dollar buys 15-20% more Indian real estate than it did 5 years ago

-- Infrastructure expansion — Metro Line 3, Coastal Road, MTHL are transforming connectivity
+- Infrastructure expansion — Metro Line 3 (fully operational, all 27 stations), Coastal Road, MTHL are transforming connectivity

 - Rental yields — Mumbai's corporate rental market delivers 3-4% gross yields in premium locations, with capital appreciation on top